 KPMG's Head of Internal Audit should be advised of any discovery or suspicions of malpractice by management or the Audit and Risk Committee.
-Likewise KPMG's Head of Internal Audit is responsible for notifying management, the appointed Local Counter Fraud Specialist or the Audit and Risk Committee in the event of internal audit staff discovering evidence or suspicion of malpractice.
+Likewise KPMG's Head of Internal Audit is responsible for notifying management or the Audit and Risk Committee in the event of internal audit staff discovering evidence or suspicion of malpractice.
 You shall determine any action to be taken.